Skip to Content

 How To Polish Jasper At Home

-Ocean Jasper polishes very well to a nice shine, but Red Creek Jasper has a more matt finish, so make sure you know your jaspers.
+Ocean Jasper polishes very well and has a nice shine, but Red Creek Jasper has a more matte finish, so make sure you know your Jaspers.
 When polishing, you want to bring out any patterns and colors in the stone, leaving smooth, shiny surfaces.

 Step Six: Once you have sanded the stone smooth enough for your satisfaction, wrap a clean cloth around a chopping board.